 Conclusion

-Researchers have their pick of options when it’s time to survey people.
+Researchers have their pick of options when it’s time to conduct research and survey people.
 Which method you choose may depend upon cost, reach, and the types of questions.

 Now, you may be wondering, “Where can I make free surveys?”
 You can get started with free online surveys using SurveyLegend!
 Here are a few things that make SurveyLegend the ideal choice for different types of surveys for research (or for fun).

-- When it comes to surveys, brief is best to keep respondents attention.
+- When it comes to surveys, making it brief is best to keep respondents’ attention.
 So, SurveyLegend automatically collects some data, such as the participant’s location, reducing the number of questions you have to ask.

 - Today, most people take surveys on mobile devices.
 Often surveys desktop surveys don’t translate well, resulting in a high drop-off rate.
 SurveyLegend’s designs are responsive, automatically adjusting to any screen size.